007revad/Synology_Archive_Extractor/README.md

 In Windows WSL Ubuntu I needed more than just the above files:

 ```
-libcredntials.so.7  <-- renamed libsynocredentials.so.7
+libcredntials.so.7  <-- renamed copy of libsynocredentials.so.7
 libcrypto.so.1.1
-libcrypto.so.7      <-- renamed libsynocrypto.so.7
+libcrypto.so.7      <-- renamed copy of libsynocrypto.so.7
 libicudata.so.64
 libicui18n.so.64
 libicuuc.so.64